skippyr/river-dreams/README.md

 if its value is `true`, it will use fallback text, otherwise, it will not.

+## What about customization?

+River Dreams is not customizable unless you modify its source code.
+You can only change the colors it uses for the commands separator module by defining the environment variable `RIVER_DREAMS_USE_COLOR_VARIANTS`: if its value is `true`, it will use `blue` instead of `yellow`, otherwise, it will keep the default.

 ## What about speed?

 River Dreams uses [`zsh-async`](https://github.com/mafredri/zsh-async) to